SAP-archive/teched2020-DAT260/exercises/ex0/README.md

 Once you downloaded the export file, you can use the Database Explorer to connect to your HANA Cloud system.
 Right-click "Catalog" and choose "import catalog objects" to start the wizard.

 ![](images/import_catalog_objects.png)
-- execute test script to see that spatial and graph is working

 After import, you'll find 5 tables in the schema "DAT260".
 There is **LONDON_POI** which contains 90k points of interest in the London area.
 This includes pubs and bike repair shops.
 The street network data is in **LONDON_EDGES**, which represents the actual 1.5 million street segments, and **LONDON_VERTICES**, which describes the 800,000 road junctions.
 Finally, there are two tables containing data of the London Tube system - station and connections.